 Schedule: Beginning Fall 2020.
 The chair will review syllabi each semester and discuss the curriculum at a scheduled yearly retreat.
 The first retreat was in summer 2021.
-Subsequent faculty retreats occurred in summer 2022 and 2023.
-The next faculty retreat is scheduled for summer 2024.
+The next faculty retreat was in summer 2022.

 Tactic 2: The chair will review the syllabi each semester and provide feedback.